 Note: Do not crease over the band or allow the sock to roll.

 Hand wash with a gentle cleanser in tepid water.
 Do not wring.
 Pat dry with a towel.

-When buying the pressure hoses or stockings, take measurements early in the morning before swelling has a chance to build up in the legs.
-If the measurements are taken later, after swelling occurs, you may select the wrong sized product, and the effect of the compression will not work for you.
+When buying pressure hose or stockings, take measurements early in the morning before swelling has a chance to build up in the legs.
+If the measurements are taken later after swelling occurs, you may select the wrong sized product.
+If this happens, the effect of the compression will not work for you.

-20-30 mmHg: The most regularly endorsed level, 20-30 mmHg pressure hoses produce compression and can be used to treat an assortment of mild to moderate conditions.
+20-30 mmHg: The most frequently recommended compression level, 20-30 mmHg pressure hose provides compression that can treat an assortment of mild to moderate conditions.
 This level can help varicose veins, edema, profound vein thrombosis, and post-sclerotherapy.

-Before wearing pressure hoses of 20-30mmHg (Firm Compression) or more, consult your doctor to see whether the pressure hoses are perfect for you.
-They can discuss with you what grade you should consider, as well as styles and heights, for greatest advantage.
+Before wearing pressure hose of 20-30mmHg (firm compression) or more, consult your doctor to see whether it’s right for you.
+They can discuss with you what grade you should consider, as well as styles and heights.